Macros 101Updated a month ago

 Macro Import and Export

 You can import and export your macros via the Gorgias UI.
-If you navigate to your Settings and then the Macros page, you will find two new options in the upper-right hand corner:
+If you navigate to Settings > Macros page, you will find two options in the upper right corner:

 The import process supports 4 columns: